MCP server integration

 Row-level and column-level security rules are configured for data security and access control.

-To allow the secure communication between the MCP server and your ThoughtSpot instance, configure the following settings:
+To enable secure communication between the MCP Server and your ThoughtSpot instance, configure the following settings:

 -